-Identifying key stakeholders and understanding the role they play is key to ensure impactful sufficiency policy schemes.
-Section 2.1 introduced that supply-side actors often condition individual changes and need to be apprehended as a key target for sufficiency policies.
-On a micro level, understanding the "who" also means having a good overview of the organisational and decision-making processes at play in the implementation of sufficiency actions.
+Besides, understanding the "who" also means having a good overview of the organisational and decision-making processes at play in the implementation of sufficiency actions.
 In companies, public and local administrations, or even households, organisational aspects are key in the implementation of sufficiency plans.
 When building sufficiency policies or programmes, a good understanding of who decides, who informs, who supports, who trains, who implements, who evaluates, who communicates etc. is needed (ACTEE, 2023).
 The comparative analysis of sufficiency policies across five European countries conducted in T5.2 has shown the importance of stakeholder involvement for the successful implementation of sufficiency policies.
-This includes engaging municipalities and cities early on in the policy implementation process as well as involving citizens, civil society organisations and businesses in the process (Breucker & Defard, 2023).
+This includes engaging municipalities and cities early on in the policy design and implementation process as well as involving citizens, civil society organisations and businesses in the process (FULFILL, 2023h).
+Opening up an experimental and creative space could lead to new and regionally informed solutions.

-3.2 What?
+3.2What?

-Oualitative and quantitative ex-post assessments as well as scenarios modelling the environmental and social potential of sufficiency measures can be important tools to guide decision makers in the process of implementing sufficiency measures (Breucker & Defard, 2023).
+Oualitative and quantitative ex-post assessments as well as scenarios modelling the environmental and social potential of sufficiency measures can be important tools to guide decision makers in the process of implementing sufficiency measures (FULFILL, 2023h).
 The challenge in developing sufficiency policies is to identify and prioritise the actions that should be targeted.
-Qualitative interviews conducted in WP3 show that sufficiency is still not well understood across the countries studied and remains quite conceptual and theoretical (Flipo et al., 2023).
+Qualitative interviews conducted in WP3 show that sufficiency is still not well understood across the countries studied and remains quite conceptual and theoretical (FULFILL, 2023g).
 The case of France is a good illustration: with the energy crisis in 2022, the government asked local authorities to develop sufficiency plans at their level, but they often lacked methodology and qualitative information to define which actions to prioritise (Plan bâtiment durable et al., 2023).
 For example, many local authorities lacked data (and thus, information) on their building stock (energy consumption, type of heating system, uses of the building (offices/ sport facility/ school etc.), management operator, building renovations planned or recently achieved etc.) to be able to decide which actions to implement to reduce energy consumption of their building park.
 The accounting data collected from energy bills did not allow an adequate analysis per building (sometimes buildings were grouped under the same contract), and so it was difficult to exploit this data or aggregate it with other types of energy data (ACTEE, 2023).
 In line with that, a post evaluation of the implementation of sufficiency plans conducted by the national federation of local authorities FNCCR underlined the importance of data collection and exploitation (ACTEE, 2023).

 On top of that, FULFILL results confirm the necessity to develop transparent methodologies and indicators for the social evaluation of sufficiency policies, and more largely of energy and climate policies.
-T3.2 and T5.1 findings underscore that the social justice dimension of sufficiency frequently remains aspirational within energy and climate policies, rather than being subjected to systematic evaluation as it should (Flipo et al., 2023, Flipo & Rabourdin, 2023).
-The proposition formulated below in part 3.3 to implement feedback working groups for sufficiency plans could be a first step (Alexander-Haw et al., 2023).
+T3.2 and T5.1 findings underscore that the social justice dimension of sufficiency frequently remains aspirational within energy and climate policies, rather than being subjected to systematic evaluation as it should (FULFILL, 2023g, FULFILL, 2023d).
+The proposition formulated below in part 3.3 to implement feedback working groups for sufficiency plans could be a first step (FULFILL, 2023c).